 How fast can you cause muscle hypertrophy?

-If you’ve never built muscles before or have just begun to focus on this path, there’s good news for you.
+If you’ve never built muscles or just focused on this path, there’s good news for you.
 As a novice, it is easier to gain muscle right away.
 The dedication, patience, and discipline that muscle hypertrophy demands are less at the start.
-As you train your muscles, the cycle of hypertrophy accelerates, and you’ll witness a noticeable change in your physique.
+As you train your muscles, the cycle of hypertrophy speeds up, and you’ll witness a noticeable change in your physique.

-Subsequently, once you’re past the first stage of muscle hypertrophy, you’ll find your body responding to your efforts slowly.
-When your muscles adjust to a massive workload, it takes far more effort to stimulate growth.
+Subsequently, once you’re past the first stage of muscle hypertrophy, your body will respond to your efforts slowly.
+When your muscles adjust to a massive workload, stimulating growth takes far more effort.
 However, as you pack on muscle, you need more stimulus (volume load) to get the same results.
 Remember, you can naturally build 40 to 50 pounds of muscle over your life.

 The keys to causing fast muscle hypertrophy: